 English is widely spoken in Mexico.
-If you’re not keen on learning a new language, or if you just feel more comfortable conducting your health needs in English, rest assured you can find English-speaking doctors and nurses.
+So, if you’re not keen on learning a new language, or if you just feel more comfortable conducting your health needs in English, rest assured you can find English-speaking doctors and nurses.

 Keep in mind, English-speaking staff will be easier to find at private facilities.
-If you decide to go the public route, you’ll most likely need to know conversational Spanish or go with someone who can translate for you.
+And, if you decide to go the public route, you’ll most likely need to know conversational Spanish or go with someone who can translate for you.

 Mexico’s Health Care Standard